jernesten/ogui-installer/README.md

 - **Other:** In an ubuntu + xfce custom distro the launcher (~/.local/share/applications/ogui.desktop) has being build with errors (unknowed causes)

+**Solution:** Use Installation guide in https://github.com/jernesten/ogui to build it correctly.

 ## What should the Installer be able to do?

 - install gdrive ocamlfuse from PPA in the system